chaozmc/Cachet-TelegramBot/README.md

 ## License

-This project is licensed under the GPLv3 license.
+This project is licensed under the MIT license.